 Documented procedures

 It is important that the seed potato certification service operates in a consistent manner, applying the requirements of the scheme in an even and equitable manner for all participants.
 In particular the outcome of inspections should be consistent between individual inspectors.
 Training described in section 5.7.2 will help ensure consistency, and this can be assisted by the development of documented procedures and work instructions.
-Procedures describe the purpose of a task, identify who is responsible doing the task, the steps to be followed when undertaking the task, and the records that should be kept.
+Procedures describe the purpose of a task, identify who is responsible for doing the task, the steps to be followed when undertaking the task, and the records that should be kept.

 Communication